afiuorio/libpanzgb/README.md

-# panz-gb
+# libpanzgb

-panz-gb is an emulator for the Gameboy system.
-It's written in C and tries to emulate the original hardware as closely as possible.
+libpanzgb is a C99 library that implements a Gameboy emulator.
+It tries to emulate the original hardware as closely as possible.
+Since it's written using only C99 without any external dependencies, it should be working on almost every platform with a C compiler.

+Please note that this is only a "backend" library: for playing with the emulator itself is necessary an application that uses libpanzgb.

 ## Status

-At the moment panz-gb doesn't support:
+At the moment libpanzgb doesn't support:

 - Sound
 - All MBC chips except MBC1 and (partially) MBC3